JuliaAstro/Photometry.jl/docs/src/background/index.md

 ![](m67_full.png)

 Now let's try and estimate the background using [`estimate_background`](@ref).
 First, we'll si gma-clip to try and remove the signals from the stars.
 Then, the background is broken down into meshes, in this case of size `(50, 50)`.
 Within each mesh, the given statistical estimators get the background value and RMS.
-By default, we use [`SourceExtractor`](@ref) and [`Std`](@ref).
+By default, we use [`SourceExtractorBackground`](@ref) and [`StdRMS`](@ref).
 This creates a low-resolution image, which we then need to resize.
 We can accomplish this using an interpolator, by default a cubic-spline interpolator via [`ZoomInterpolator`](@ref).
 The end result is a smooth estimate of the spatially varying background and background RMS.

 ```@example bkg
 # sigma-clip